Communication Major, Social Entrepreneurship and Political Science Minors

 Graduated in 2017

-Shelby Sih is graduating in December with a communication major and social entrepreneurship and political science minors.
-During her time at NU, she’s worked across nonprofit, corporate, and media industries to understand how social change can occur within and across the different sectors, especially through building meaningful partnerships and fostering dialogue.
-She’s passionate about empowering others, whether that’s through mentoring elementary school girls in Strong Women Strong Girls or teaching yoga and meditation classes, and is excited to continue finding meaningful ways to engage in social issues at the Social Impact Lab.
+Shelby Sih graduated in 2017 as a Communication major and Social Entrepreneurship and Political Science minors.
+During her time at NU, she worked across non-profit, corporate, and media industries to understand how social change can occur within and across the different sectors, especially through building meaningful partnerships and fostering dialogue.
+She’s passionate about empowering others, whether that’s through mentoring elementary school girls in Strong Women Strong Girls or teaching yoga and meditation classes, and was excited to find meaningful ways to engage in social issues at the Social Impact Lab.

 Related Research Centers

 - Savita is from Boston and is a graduate of the Boston Latin School.

 - Originally a Cultural Anthropology major, Savita later became an English major with minors in Africana Studies and Writing Studies.

 - Through the service-learning course, Boston in Literature, Savita volunteered with 826 Boston to tutor in English.
 She is now a service-learning teaching assistant.